 Due to an unforeseen closure of U.S. Air Force Test Ranges required to clear the weapons, the RAF is extending operations with the MQ-9 Reaper by another six months from April to October 2025, while the timetable for final operating capability is being affected by the dramatic inflation in building costs caused by the COVID pandemic.

-Nonetheless, the RAF aims to achieve initial operating capability in the 2025 fourth quarter and seeks to deploy the platform into a theater—although officials will not be drawn into where.
+Nonetheless, the RAF aims to achieve initial operating capability in the 2025 fourth quarter and seeks to deploy the platform into a theater—although officials will not be drawn on where.
 However, the Reaper is currently being used on Operation Shader against the remnants of the Islamic State militant group in Iraq and Syria.

-The RAF is also planning to invest in a detect-and-avoid system to look out for non-communicative aircraft, paving the way for the Protector fleet to operate in non-segregated airspace.
+The RAF also is planning to invest in a detect-and-avoid system to look out for non-communicative aircraft, paving the way for the Protector fleet to operate in non-segregated airspace.
 Plans to provide the Protector with a maritime surveillance capability using a surface search radar are also progressing, with the RAF looking to General Atomics to run a tender to find a radar for that capability.

 Meanwhile, RAF 31 Sqdn.—the force's first Protector squadron—has seen its initial cadre of crews graduate from the operational conversion unit, which serves as a training squadron.
 In total, the Protector force will have 70-80 crews, each made up of three personnel.
 This will allow the RAF to establish a dedicated training task line with three aircraft and a trio of operational task lines, also with three aircraft each.
 This would leave four aircraft in reserve, Hicks said.